- Safety and Health Topics

 Many workers in the landscaping and horticulture services industries are Hispanic.
 OSHA requires that employers conduct all required training of workers in a language and vocabulary workers can understand.
 OSHA's Spanish-Language Compliance Assistance Resources page identifies Spanish-language outreach resources and details how employers can work cooperatively with OSHA.

-Landscaping and horticulture hazards are addressed in specific standards for the general industry if work is considered maintenance activity and the construction industry if work is considered building activity.
+Landscaping and horticulture hazards are addressed in specific OSHA standards for General Industry if work is considered maintenance activity and Construction if work is considered building activity.